- 0:45 h

 - Bicycle lock

-Where applicable, a roadworthy (e-)mountain bike with plenty of suspension travel, a bell, front and rear lights and spoke reflectors.
+Where applicable, roadworthy (e-)mountain bike with plenty of suspension travel, bell, front and rear light, and spoke reflectors.

-For your own safety, you should carefully read all instructions for the proper use and maintenance of your machine.
+For your safety, you should carefully read all instructions for the proper use and maintenance of your equipment.

-Please make sure that your equipment complies with local laws and does not contain any prohibited items.
+Please ensure that your equipment complies with local laws and does not contain prohibited items.

 Directions & Parking facilities

-Large pay multi-storey car parks at the entrance to Mörel-Filet and in the village centre.
+Large paid parking garages at the entrance to Mörel-Filet as well as in the village center.

 By train from Brig or Oberwald to Mörel-Filet, then on foot to the Riederalp cable car (Aletsch Bahnen AG).
-Take the cable car up to Riederalp.
+Take this cable car up to Riederalp.

 Additional information